syncfusion-content/maui-docs/MAUI/RadioButton/Getting-Started.md

 ## Creating an application with .NET MAUI RadioButton

-This section explains the steps required to work with the `SfButton` control for .NET MAUI.
+This section explains the steps required to work with the `SfRadioButton` control for .NET MAUI.

 ## Adding a .NET MAUI RadioButton reference